01 Mar Foreign Withholding Tax on Royalties

 ** You can download a tax report from the Spanish Publishers Association here.
 The last page mentions a list with all the withholding taxes between Spain and the countries with a special agreement (those for which one can ask a tax exemption form).

-*** For Taiwan, as of 2013, French publishers can have a reduced 10% tax with the appropriate tax certificate (which apparently is more difficult to get hold of than the other ones, all tax officers not being informed of its existence—we’ll post the details here as soon as we know more).
+*** For Taiwan, as of 2013, French, UK and Canadian publishers can have a reduced 10% tax with the appropriate tax certificate (which apparently is more difficult to get hold of than the other ones, all tax officers not being informed of its existence—we’ll post the details here as soon as we know more).

 Specific Tax Forms